 Like Klay South and his family in Indianapolis.
 He was the guy in India Company who confided to me a few days before going into the fight that it was going to be, "a walk in the park, just a little more 'boom-booms.'"
 Well, he personally came face-to-face with the enemy and he’s still recovering from some horrible injuries.

-I visited him this spring.
+I visited him last spring.
 After several major operations it was clear he had a ways to go, not just physically, but mentally.
 "Every night I see the muzzle flash," he told me, "Every night I see the guy with the black beard who shot me."

 But at least during my visit I could see the spirit coming back to Klay, the one that had his whole squad laughing and joking in the days leading up to the battle.
 And I could see his parents Kirby and Janet, who had worked for months to bring their son back (Janet is a trained nurse) now thinking maybe he was turning the corner.